EEN421/EEN421.github.io/_posts/CyberNews-Research-Automation.md

 In this post, we’ll walk through a practical, opinionated n8n workflow that does exactly that.
 It aggregates high-signal cybersecurity RSS feeds, normalizes and deduplicates overlapping stories, prioritizes what matters, and translates raw reporting into a concise, CISO-ready briefing using Google Gemini—delivered straight into Discord in a format people will actually read.

 This isn’t a novelty project or a demo bot.
-It’s a repeatable system designed to answer a single uncomfortable question every day:

-If this is the only security update leadership reads today… is it enough?
+It’s a repeatable system designed to answer a single uncomfortable question every day: *If this is the only security update leadership reads today… is it enough?*

-Because the real problem isn’t access to information—it’s the gap between information and action.
-And that gap is where most security programs quietly fail.
+<br/><br/>

 ## What this automation does